 Mallacoota Community Update 11/09/20

-posted 13 days ago by Trigger from Mallacoota RSL
+posted about 1 year ago by Trigger from Mallacoota RSL

 Some beautiful weather recently has harboured in spring.
 With the good weather we have also had a few more requests and donations.
 A parcel of home made cloth masks has arrived.
 If anyone is lacking some please feel free to come and collect.